Models of Reality

 As Monsoon said "Free will is a myth, religion is a joke.
 We're all pawns controlled by something greater.
 Memes.
 They are the culture.
 They are everything we pass on."
 By this, I would say that rather than it being fully deterministic or fully free willed, it is more likely that it is partly both.
 Simply, as a result of the information we take in from the outside world, we shape our understanding and hence it also affects our decisions made in free will.
 This is simply an effect of coexistence.
 To truly have independent free will, one would need to always be mindful to not let the external world get to them, and many people find themselves leading solitary or monastic lives to achieve this, although that is not strictly necessary.

-• Centralized Master and Decentralized Slaves: A god said "be", and the universe was there.
+- Centralized Master and Decentralized Slaves: A god said "be", and the universe was there.
 Every action occurs according to the initial force, except that life was further created in the universe.
 The nature of life is to spread and multiply, just like the decentralized model I mentioned earlier.
 However, the theology states that the master dictates the actions the slaves should take, and doing what's in opposition to those laws would result in the person being destined for eternal torment after worldly life.
 This is different from the "centralized and distributed" decentralized model with a the centralization being external, because in this case, the entire universe wasn't what was created as conscious, but just humans.
-The body of humans would however be also dependant on the universe.
+The body of humans would however be also dependent on the universe.

 I find this theory unreasonable because the body of humans depends too much on the world, the air pressure, the air to oxygenate the blood to cleanse the toxins, water to hydrate the body and cleanse toxins, food to replenish energy, becuase the body is too much like a closed room.
 It is more likely that humans evolved from the world.
 Because otherwise life itself wouldn't be made of and dependant on the nature of the world in which they live.